An extreme close-up of a wooden surface heavily damaged by bark beetles, displaying complex tunnel formations and scattered soil particles.

-Chemical ecology of bark and ambrosia beetle associations with microbes
+Chemical ecology of bark beetle associations with microbes

-We aim to understand how bark and ambrosia beetles interact with fungi and bacteria and how this influences their success in colonizing trees.
+We aim to understand how bark beetles interact with fungi and bacteria and how this influences their success in colonizing trees.

 We are investigating how fungal and bacterial associates might help beetles to survive on trees by providing nutrients, protecting beetles from antagonistic microbes, and detoxifying tree defense compounds.
 Our research includes a variety of different microbes (bacteria, yeasts and filamentous fungi) found within the beetle or as free-living associates.